SERIOUS INFECTIONS AND MALIGNANCIES

 - have been around someone with varicella zoster (chicken pox).

 - are pregnant or plan to become pregnant.
-It is not known if Eticovo will harm your unborn baby.
-If you took Eticovo during pregnancy, talk to your healthcare provider prior to administration of live vaccines to your infant.
+It is not known if ERELZI will harm your unborn baby.
+If you took ERELZI during pregnancy, talk to your healthcare provider prior to the administration of live vaccines to your infant.

 - are breastfeeding or plan to breastfeed.
-Eticovo can pass into breast milk.
-Talk to your healthcare provider about the best way to feed your baby while taking Eticovo
+ERELZI can pass into breast milk.
+Talk to your healthcare provider about the best way to feed your baby while taking ERELZI.

-See the section “What are the possible side effects of Eticovo?” below for more information.
+See “What are the possible side effects of ERELZI?” below for more information.

 - moderately to severely active rheumatoid arthritis (RA).
-Eticovo can be used alone or with a medicine called methotrexate.
+ERELZI can be used alone or with a medicine called methotrexate.

 - psoriatic arthritis (PsA).
-Eticovo can be used alone or with methotrexate.
+ERELZI can be used alone or with methotrexate.

 - ankylosing spondylitis (AS).